 - In the national anthem of the Republic of Korea, children sing, “Autumn sky is void and vast, high and cloudless, the bright moon is our heart, undivided and true….Three thousand Li of splendid rivers and mountains, filled with Roses of Sharon; Great Korean People, stay true to the Great Korean Way.”
 Moreover, a new genre of Unification Songs has emerged, starting with the One Dream One Korea song in 2015 and more recently the Korean Dream song released in August 2017, spearheaded by Action for Korea United, reiterating the Korean Dream for K-pop fans across the globe.

-- The March 1 1919 Independence Movement is celebrated every year in both North and South Korea.
-The age-old dream of the Korean people expressed in the Declaration of Independence inspired thousands to join in peaceful protest to proclaim that they are, by decree of heaven, a free and independent people, who would secure prosperity for their future generations and the world.
+- Liberation day is celebrated every year in both North and South Korea in August.
+Although separately commemorated, the day brings light to the age-old dream of the Korean people to claim their right to live, by the decree of heaven, as a free and independent people, who would secure prosperity for their future generations and the world.

 “If we are to wash of yesterday’s rancor, if we are to shed today’s agony, if we are to abolish tomorrow’s menace, if we are to eagerly broaden our shrunken national conscience and state pride, if we are to achieve natural development of individual character, if we are to keep our poor children from inheriting anguish and shame, if we are to bestow everlasting blessing our descendants — then our first duty is to secure the independence of our nation.
 Korean independence will be an indispensable step toward the stability of East Asia as well as be a part of world peace and human happiness.”